danweitzel/webpage/content/post/linuxsocialscience/index.md

 apt install r-cran-tidyverse
 ```

 If you just ran this code without reading ahead you might have run into an error.
 This is due to the fact that some packages (like the `tidyverse`) require non-R packages.
-While `R` is great at resolving dependencies on other `R` packages it can't help you with dependencies on non-`R` packages.
+While R is great at resolving dependencies on other R packages it can't help you with dependencies on non-R packages.
 In order to get the tidyverse up and going you need to install `libcurl4-openssl-dev`,  `libssl-dev`, and `libxml2-dev`.

 ```
 sudo apt install libcurl4-openssl-dev libssl-dev libxml2-dev